 MSR Hubba Hubba Tent 2P

 MSR is one of the leading backpacking gear manufacturers.
-This is one of their most popular lightweight tents, and for a good reason.
-It has a decent-sized footprint and the dome shape gives you extra headroom.
+This is one of their most popular models and is, in our opinion, the best survival tent in the lightweight category.
+It has a decent-sized footprint, and the dome shape gives you extra headroom.

 Denier: 30 denier bottom with 3000mm coating | Height: 39 inch

 Vestibules: 2 (total of 17.5 sq. feet) | Weight: 3lbs 7oz | Poles: Unified hub and pole system

 The Kelty Salida is one of the more affordable lightweight tents.
 It is still going to cost a heck of a lot more than a standard camping tent, but those weigh more than twice the amount.

 For such an affordable tent, the Kelty Salida is well designed.
 It has a vestibule for storing gear, easy setup, and the bottom is thick.
 Yes, it will be bulkier, but the size is impressive; you could even squeeze 3 people into the tent or 2 adults and 2 children.

 Person: 2 | Footprint: 30.5 square feet | Waterproof rating: 1800mm |